-In comparison to having a predictable schedule and routine with a lot of foresight of how your time is to be spent on specific tasks, remote work is much more fluid and can be overwhelming.
+In comparison to having a predictable schedule and routine with a lot of foresight of how your time is to be spent on specific tasks, working from home is much more fluid and can be overwhelming.
 It’s easy to look at your list of tasks or calendar of deadlines and get anxious with remote work.
 We have an overwhelming need to try to multitask and get everything done simultaneously to feel as productive as possible.
 Trying to multitask can result in a 40% decrease in your productivity.

-4. Build playlists for different jobs (if you listen to music while you work):
+4. Build playlists for different jobs (if you listen to music while you work)

 However, for brainstorming work, sometimes it’s best to have more upbeat music and a lot of visual stimulation.
 Optimizing your environment for what type of work you’re doing makes a massive difference in your productivity.

-5. Time Management — Know When To Clock Out:
+5. Time Management — Know When To Clock Out

 It’s easy to take a break and prolong a task when there’s no “5pm” nearing.
 If you decide a task is “due” at 3pm, you’ll be motivated to sit down and get it done.
 A little pressure, even with creative work, for many of us helps us quite a bit.
 Without a deadline, you’ll finish tasks late and your flexible schedule will seem more exhausting rather than a luxury.